5 Awesome Hot Springs

 Fairmont Hot Springs

-The vibe at Fairmont Hot Springs was more resort flavored with more amenities than the public pools.
-The giant chair on site is a fun photo stop.
+The vibe at Fairmont Hot Springs was more resort-like, with a greater variety of amenities than the public pools.
+The giant chair on site is a fun photo opp.

 My highlight was relaxing in the soothing heat with the stars overhead.
-A sliver of the moon was just coming up and the dark sky was peppered with stars.
+A sliver of the moon was coming up, and the dark sky was peppered with stars.

-It’s only a 25 minute drive between Radium Hot Springs and Fairmont, so we drove back to our cozy nest at the Gateway Hotel.
+It’s only a 25-minute drive between Radium Hot Springs and Fairmont, so we drove back to our cozy nest at the Gateway Motel.

-I was lured to Lussier River Hot Springs by the promise of a wild springs deep in the Canadian Rockies.
-Yup, it’s wild and remote but it’s VERY popular.
-We went mid-morning and it was possible to dip in all the pools.
+I was lured to Lussier River Hot Springs by the promise of a wild spring deep in the Canadian Rockies.
+Yup, it’s wild and remote, but it’s VERY popular.
+We went mid-morning, and it was possible to dip in all the pools.
 But by the time we gave up our coveted spots in the prime hot pool after noon, the place was packed with even more bathers arriving.

-Lussier Hot Springs has 3 different bathing pools with different temperatures created with rock walls next to the freezing cold river.
-People were very nice in squeezing more people into the pools and some excellent conversation was had.
+Lussier Hot Springs features three distinct bathing pools with varying temperatures, all surrounded by rock walls adjacent to the freezing cold river.
+People were very nice in squeezing more people into the pools, and some excellent conversation was had.
 People were friendly and talkative in all the hot springs we visited.

-Lussier Hot Springs are located in Whiteswan Provincial Forest by driving down gravel surfaced Whiteswan Forest Service Road for 17.5 km.
+Lussier Hot Springs are located in the Whiteswan Provincial Forest.
+Drive down gravel-surfaced Whiteswan Forest Service Road for 17.5 km.
 There are changing rooms and outhouses.
-The steep trail down to the springs is super slippery in winter conditions so avoid the icy middle of the trail.
+The steep trail down to the springs is super slippery in winter conditions, so avoid the icy middle of the trail.

 Hot springs offer their own uniqueness.
 These Canadian Rockies hot springs serve as a place of community building.
 I compare that to the spas of the Laurentians in Quebec with their more meditative intentions.
 The restorative value of the hot springs of the Canadian Rockies was perfect after an invigorating day on the hiking trails.

-Be sure to pick up the Parks Canada Discovery Pass before your trip as it will pay for itself in entry fees to the many parks visited.
+Be sure to pick up the Parks Canada Discovery Pass before your trip, as it will pay for itself in entry fees to the many parks you visit.
 I shared a pass with my friends as it lets the whole group into each park.

 Spread the love